Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 Across the Grand Harbour from Valletta, the Malta’s Three Cities – Vittoriosa (Birgu), Senglea (Isla), and Cospicua (Bormla) – offer a quieter, more authentic slice of Malta, full of history and local charm.

-This area is especially close to our hearts, as it’s where Liz’s family is from – visiting here feels like walking through living heritage.
+This area is especially close to my heart, as it’s where my Malta family is from – visiting here feels like walking through living heritage.

 The Three Cities are compact enough to explore on foot in a single morning or afternoon.
 Wander through narrow stone streets, admire centuries-old fortifications, and soak in sweeping views of the Grand Harbour from Senglea’s Gardjola Gardens.